master-hax/aosp-system-core/init/readme.txt

    Not required for directories created by the init.rc as these are automatically labeled correctly by init.

+restorecon_recursive <path>
+   Recursively restore the directory tree named by <path> to the security contexts specified in the file_contexts configuration.
+   Do NOT use this with paths leading to shell-writable or app-writable directories, e.g. /data/local/tmp, /data/data or any prefix thereof.

 setcon <securitycontext>
    Set the current process security context to the specified string.
    This is typically only used from early-init to set the init context